Qiskit/RFCs/0000-experiment-dataframe.md

 - created_in_db (bool): Same as `AnalysisResultData._created_in_db`.
 A boolean value to indicate wether this is loaded from the database or just created locally.
 - result_id (str): Same as `AnalysisResultData.result_id`.
 A unique ID of this entry.
 - backend (str): Same as `AnalysisResultData.backend_name`.
 Name of the associated backend.
-- creation_datetime (datetime): Same as `AnalysisResultData.creation_datetime`.
+- date (datetime): Same as `AnalysisResultData.creation_datetime`.
 A date time at which the experiment data received the job results.
 - experiment (str): A string representation for the associated experiment for filtering.

 Each table row corresponding to a single analysis result entry, i.e. `AnalysisResultData` equivalent.